 Additionally, these resources can be great in helping you quickly eliminate certain possibilities.
 Range maps will tell you specifically which animals exist in your state.
 If you know from the start, that Water Moccasins do not live in your state, you don’t have to worry about the snake you are looking at, being one of them.

 You may want to go on-line, and buy a field guide specific to a region or state you plan to spend time in.
-One such example that I like to have with me, when I’m hiking in unfamiliar territory, is this one:
+One such example that we like to have on-hand, when we’re hiking in unfamiliar territory, is this one:

 Field guides will often contain great information and details regarding other types of wildlife as well, turning your hike into an educational adventure.

 However, please be aware that there are tons of free, on-line resources as well.
 We would suggest going to Google, and typing in “Snakes of your state“.
 For example, if you lived in Hawaii, you would type in “Snakes of Hawaii”, and then breathe a huge sigh of relief (unless your a snake fan, like us) when you open this link: You’re better off looking for snakes on Mars